deannanicdao/letsGogh/README.md

 #### R17.
 Describe your projects models in terms of the relationships (active record associations) they have with each other

+The two centralised models in this application are Users and Items; the relations to these will be elaborated below:

 ##### Users
 + Users have a PK `userId` which is linked to FK to Orders and Items through a `one to many` relationship
 	+ This ensures that if a user is deleted, their associated items and orders will also be destroyed (via `dependent: :destroy`) to avoid orphan records as they `belong to` the User